 Located in northern Mesa, Usery Mountain Regional Park offers visitors a wide range of hiking options in a beautiful desert location.

-A little farther afield, Saguaro Lake offers a range of water-based activity in a striking setting.
+A little farther afield, Saguaro Lake offers a range of water-based activity in a striking setting northeast of Phoenix.
 There is a full-service marina on the lake, as well as a paddle wheel boat that gives tours.

 I’m not much of a sports fan, but I do like a baseball game now and again.
 Phoenix is the home base for the Cactus League’s spring training, assuring plenty of winter baseball activity.
 Cactus League teams include the (World Champion!)
 Chicago Cubs, the Arizona Diamondbacks, Chicago White Sox, Houston Astros, Kansas City Royals, Los Angeles Angels and Los Angeles Dodgers, Milwaukee Brewers, Oakland Athletics, San Diego Padres, San Francisco Giants, Seattle Mariners, and Texas Rangers.